Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Background

 \subsection{PET reconstruction}

 Reconstructing an image from PET emission data is an inverse problem \cite{reader_deep_2021}.
 The true mean $\imq$ of noisy measurements $\imm$ (e.g. a sinogram) may be modeled as

 where $\imx$ represents the true radiotracer distribution, $ \imA $ represents our system model and $ \imb $ models scatter and randoms components.
-The system model $\imA$ accounts for positron range modeling, projection between image and sinogram space as well as attenuation and normalization modeling.
+The system model $\imA$ includes the image space point spread function (PSF), projection between image and sinogram space as well as attenuation and normalization modeling.

 PET emission data is generated as a set of random discrete emissions from radionuclides, and therefore follows a Poisson noise model.
 MLEM \cite{shepp_maximum_1982} is a convergent iterative algorithm that maximizes the Poisson log-likelihood (PLL) of emission data with respect to an image estimate, given by